solinda-cheab/dsa-final-book-assigment/README.md

 ## Documentation

-A full written report — architecture rationale, design decisions, and diagrams — was authored separately as a document on Overleaf (LaTeX).`DSA_FINAL_BOOK(1).pdf`.
+A full written report, architecture rationale, design decisions, and diagrams — was authored separately as a document on Overleaf (LaTeX).`DSA_FINAL_BOOK(1).pdf`.

 ---